rjarow/doowop/README.md

 ```
 ansible-playbook bootstrap.yml
 ```
 Obviously you may need some different switches (maybe -k ?) but this is on you to modify.
 The default is expected to run as root.
+I have used become: yes in the playbooks so you can execute this as a sudo user.

 Go grab a coffee, this will take a few mins!